 Lent Worship Series

-Our winter congregational meeting will follow the potluck meal this Sunday.
+Our winter congregational meeting will follow a potluck lunch on Sunday, February 21.
 The agenda includes:

 - Approving minutes of the November 15 meeting.

 - Reading and reflecting on our mission statement.